raven-rwho/books/data_mesh/data_mesh.md

 * Countering the undesirable consequences of domain-oriented decentralizations - enforces that data can be connected and is understandable
 * Allows to build-in cross-cutting governance such as security, privacy, legal, compliance, etc
 * Reducing the overhead of synchronization of governance teams with the data producers
+* All governance policies should be based on the fact, that the data is about to change.
+The policies should not try to keep everything constant but needs to embrace change in all aspects
+#### Computational Governance
+##### Standards as code
+* Data discovery - APIs that expose the discoverability information, documentation, schema and SLOs
+* Data interfaces - APIs that expose the data
+* Data and query modeling - Modeling of semantics and query language
+* Lineage
+* Polysemes identification modeling - Modeling of identity and systems that globally identify and address common business concepts across the mesh
+##### Policies as code
+* Data privacy and protection
+* Data localization
+* Data Access Control and audit
+* Data consent
+* Data sovereignty - Preserving the ownership and its control
+* Data retention
+##### Automated Tests
+CI/CD on data to identify drifts in the assured quality - schema checks, i.e.
+##### Monitoring
+System that is capable of fetching the SLOs of data and identify drifts in quality - fetch the meta info and see if this has changed in any means